-- Think of goals and things you would like to see happen in this New Year together, in this time of new beginnings, as the earth becomes Spring again, and do something to celebrate that.
+- Goal Setting – think of things you would like to see happen in the coming year together, in this time of new beginnings, as the earth becomes spring again.
+Then do something to celebrate that.

-- Candlemaking in some form – rolling candles, candle-dipping, making earth candles outside in the ground and lighting them.
-You could even do what we are doing in the school, by dipping candles, then putting some away, to bring out for Advent in the coming year.
+- Candlemaking – rolling candles, candle-dipping, making earth candles outside in the ground and lighting them.

-- Bake and eat fresh bread, make vegetable soup or vegetable chowders as part of your Candlemas meal and have your meal in candlelight.
+- Special Meal – bake and eat fresh bread, make vegetable soup or vegetable chowder.
+Dine by candlelight.

-- Offer simply made stories and poems about our friends the bees and work with beeswax and honey in some way during this festival.
+- Bees – tell simple stories and poems about bees and work with beeswax and honey in some way during this festival.

-- Some families tell stories about Saint Brigid or read a picture book about Saint Brigid and her cloak.
+- Goddess Brigit/Saint Brigid – tell stories or read a picture book about Saint Brigid and her cloak.

-- Some families have a bonfire on this day.
+- Fire – some families have a bonfire on this day.

 Whatever you choose to do, send warm wishes as light, once again, takes root in our part of the world.